 “You really think so?”

-“This has been ongoing for a year,” John said knowingly.
+“This has been ongoing for a year,” Jack said knowingly.
+“A new one every two months.”
 The rain increased.

 Hiking in the Rain with my Upset Dog

-As we stood in this ineffective shelter, I told a little bit about my year, how I was going back to school for the admin certificate, about losing my mother, about all that stuff.
+As Jack, CB, and I stood in this ineffective shelter, I told a little bit about my year, how I was going back to school for the admin certificate, about the battle royale with my mother, all that stuff.

 The Costs of Engagement

-He looked at me.
+Jack looked at me.
 I could not tell you what he was thinking.
 But I can tell you what I thought.
 I thought “Ah, sometimes we don’t want to think about things and figure them out, what went wrong and why.
 Sometimes we want to just keep going, and hope that magically, it will stop raining.
 But the thing is, the odds for things stopping are not all the same.
-It always stops raining, but bad marriages very rarely ever become good, especially not if there’s been foundational problems.”
+It always stops raining, but maybe not very soon.
+Maybe not until tomorrow.
+Maybe not until you’ve been washed away by a flash flood.”

 I Insist We Give Up

 The rain pounded as hard as ever.
-“Look John we gotta go down,” I said.
+“Look Jack we gotta go down,” I said.
 And CB whined the same message in Dog.

-He was disappointed.
-He didn’t want to give up, even though by this time my feet were wet, sloshing in my wet wool socks, my arms were wet, and the rivulet of water running down the trail had doubled in size.
+Jack was disappointed.
+He didn’t want to give up, even though by this time my feet were wet, sloshing in my wet wool socks, my arms were wet, and the rivulet of water running down the trail had doubled in size and was matched by a rivulet of water running down the back of my collar where I apparently hadn’t put my hood on correctly.
 CB was whining louder than ever.
-Both is backpack and mine were soaked.
+Both his backpack and mine were soaked.

-“Well, I can’t actually argue,” John said.
+“Well, I can’t actually argue,” Jack said.
 “Though I admit I don’t quite agree.”

 “It got in through the collar,” he told me.

-It only occurred to me this morning that, in struggling to take care of CB and keep up with the fast striding John I’d had no chance to adjust my gear.
-Had I had that, perhaps I wouldn’t gave gotten wet inside the coat, and might have been able to continue.
+It only occurred to me the morning after the hike that, in struggling to take care of CB and keep up with the fast striding Jack, I’d had no chance to adjust my gear.
+Had I had that time, perhaps I wouldn’t gave gotten wet inside the coat, and might have been able to continue.
 Although CB had checked out by this time.
-The whining was constant, along with the plaintive stare.
+The whining was constant, along with a plaintive stare.

 All’s Well That Ends Well

-That is the way it is sometimes, and when you’re in that situation, you have two choices.
-Refuse to admit that things have gone south for good, and keep striding on, getting wetter and wetter, hiking in the rain with an upset dog, or call the thing off.
+Sometimes, and when you’re in that situation, you have two choices.
+Refuse to admit that things have gone south for good, and keep striding on, getting wetter and wetter, hiking in the rain with an upset dog, or admit it didn’t work and call the whole thing off.

 We got back to the cars, the creek not having flooded — though it had risen several inches, doubling in size — and I turned on the heater.
 CB, freed of his backpack, sat in my lap.
-The REI windbreaker shell, which had been soaked, dried within ten minutes once exposed to the heater, and I felt good, too, warm and safe inside the car.
+The REI windbreaker shell, which had been soaked, dried within ten minutes once exposed to the heater.
+We began driving back down the gravel road from the trailhead.
+By the time I’d driven the mile to the park gate, I was warning up, and I felt good, inside the car.
+There’s nothing quite like being warm after being cold for a while.
 I felt like it was a good hike after all, incomplete though it was, I was glad we tried, even if it failed.

 Sometimes, you don’t have to get all the way to the top to feel like you’ve won.
 That may be hard to accept sometimes.
-But for me, it’s gotten a lot easier this year.
+Like my mother says, first loss, best loss.
+But you also have to reflect on your loss — and enjoy the recovery after you retreat.
+And plan for a better time next time.